ermouth/couch-photon/README.md

 couch=''; uname=''; upwd=''
 ```

-After process finished, open `http://127.0.0.1:5984/photon/_design/photon/index.html` in browser.
+After the process is finished, open `http://127.0.0.1:5984/photon/_design/photon/index.html` in browser.

-Next time you can upgrade Photon directly from Photon itself: just click the rightmost button of navbar, then click `Check for updates` button.
+Next time you can upgrade Photon directly from Photon itself: just click the rightmost button on the navbar, then click `Check for updates` button.

 ## Installation using copy/paste
 Download `photon.json` from [Github](https://raw.githubusercontent.com/ermouth/couch-photon/master/photon.json) or [AWS S3 CDN](https://s3-eu-west-1.amazonaws.com/cdn.cloudwall.me/photon/photon.json) and use one of the following ways: